andreneto97/react-example/README.md

 In the project directory, you can run:

-Changed to force Pull Request
+Changed to force Pull Requests

 ### `yarn start`